bcbraga/SSAP/instances/synthetic/README.md

   Describes the physical layout of the classroom with a vector showing the number of seats per row (i.e., desks per row).

 Each file shares a consistent instance ID so they can be easily cross-referenced.

+**Note**: Instances for which the solver reported infeasible solutions were removed from the dataset.
+As a result, out of the 135 originally generated instances, 131 were used in the experiments.